EngqvistLab/cheminformatics/results/README.md

-Folder containing output files, figures etc.
+Folder containing all output from workflows and analyses